Quantum-SMC/Secure-Quantum-Federated-Learning-for-Solubility-Prediction-of-Drug-Like-Molecules/README.md

 - [SignGuard](https://arxiv.org/abs/2109.05872)

-All aggregation rules are located in _aggregation_rules.py_ as individual functions and operate on the local gradients and not on the actual local models.
+All aggregation rules are located in _aggregation_rules.py_ as individual functions.
-Working with the gradients or working with the models is equivalent as long as the global model is known.
-All aggregation rules that normally work on the local models have been modified to work on the local gradients instead.

 To add an aggregation rule you can add the implementation in _aggregation_rules.py_.
-To actually use the aggregation rule during training you must also add a case for the aggregation rule in the main function of the _main.py_ file.
-This calls the aggregation rule and must return the aggregated gradients.

 ## Attacks
 To evaluate the robustness of the aggregation rules we also added the following attacks.